-Items included in the financial statements are measured using the currency of the primary economic environment in which the Company operates (functional currency), the Bahamian dollar.
-The financial statements are presented in Bahamian dollars, which is also the Company's presentation currency.
+Items included in the financial statements of the Group's entities are measured using the currency of the primary economic environment in which the entities operates (functional currency), the Bahamian dollar.
+The consolidated financial statements are presented in Bahamian dollars, which is also the Group's presentation currency.